-E. Applications must be approved by a majority vote of the City Council.
+E. Applications must be approved by City Administration.
+If City Administration denies an application, the applicant may appeal the decision to the City Council.
+Any such appeal shall be decided by a majority vote of the City Council.

 F. Applications shall be made to the City Clerk and the fee for license shall be \$25.